Salerno – Palermo

 Ferries to Sicily

-The Salerno to Palermo ferry route is provided by 1 operator and is available for booking all year round.
-The ferry crossing from Salerno to Palermo takes approximately 9 hours and 49 minutes on ferries servicing this route.
-Salerno to Palermo ferry duration can range between 7 hours 15 minutes and 11 hours depending on the operator that you decide to travel with.
+The Salerno to Palermo ferry route is provided by 1 operators and is available for booking all year round.
+The ferry crossing from Salerno to Palermo takes approximately 10 hours 15 minutes on ferries servicing this route.
+The ferry duration for the Salerno to Palermo ferry can range between 9 hours 15 minutes and 11 hours depending on the operator that you decide to travel with.

-The fastest ferry from Salerno to Palermo is with Grimaldi Lines in 7 hours and 15 minutes.
+The fastest ferry from Salerno to Palermo is with Grimaldi Lines in 9 hours 15 minutes.

-You can book cabins on ferries that sail from Salerno to Palermo with Grimaldi Lines.
+There are cabins available on ferries from Salerno to Palermo with Grimaldi Lines.

 Pets are allowed on ferries travelling from Salerno to Palermo with Grimaldi Lines.

-The price of a ferry from Salerno to Palermo can vary between $92 and $918 depending on the operator, season and whether you are travelling with a vehicle.
-The average price of a foot passenger is $151, prices can range from $92 and $371.
-The average price with a car is $600.
-Car prices can range from $199 and $918.
-Prices may vary for other vehicle types.
+The price of a ferry from Salerno to Palermo can vary between $136.21 and $745.61 depending on the operator, season and whether you are travelling with a vehicle.
+The average price of a foot passenger is $171.94, with prices ranging from $60 and $346.
+The average price with a car is $472.51.
+Car prices can range from $123 to $823.
 All ferry prices can change from season to season.
+Please be aware that prices do not include booking fees.
+1 April 2025

 Find cheap ferry tickets using our deal finder.
-We suggest that you book in advance to ensure yourself the best possible prices and availability on the ferry to Palermo.
+It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Palermo ferry.

 More routes than anyone else.